Bulleteer: Other appearances

 She later appears as part of Wonder Woman's all-female strikeforce when a group of androids invade Washington D.C.
 After the robots are defeated, Alix attempts to strike up a conversation with Wonder Woman, and nervously tells her that she must not have any idea who she is.
 Wonder Woman tells Alix that she does indeed know who she is, which makes her day.

 Bulleteer is later shown aiding the JLA during their mission into Hell, where she helps Donna Troy defeat the demon Lilith.
-Following this, Alix is recruited by Congorilla as part of an emergency Justice League hastily assembled to repel Eclipso's invasion of the Emerald City on the moon.
-Alongside her teammates, Alix is quickly defeated and brought under Eclipso's mental control.
+Following this, Alix is recruited by Congorilla as part of an emergency Justice League assembled to repel Eclipso's invasion of the Emerald City on the moon.
+Alongside her teammates, Alix is quickly defeated and brought under Eclipso's control.
 The reserve JLA members are all freed after Eclipso is defeated.

 Post-Rebirth, Bulleteer helps with search and rescue when a tropical storm floods a town.
-She is again shown to be capable of flying.
+She is again shown to be capable of flight.
 After events have calmed down, she approaches Green Lantern Simon Baz and asks if he has seen her friend, Night Pilot.
-Bulleteer reveals that she and Night Pilot sometimes work together in New York, and that Night Pilot didn't show up for a recent fight with the villain Snowflame.
+Bulleteer reveals that she and Night Pilot sometimes work together in New York, and that Night Pilot did not show up for a recent fight with the villain Snowflame.
 She appears to be good friends with Night Pilot, despite neither knowing the other's secret identity; she is aware of Night Pilot's multiple dates with a Green Lantern and that Night Pilot had a date with another, unknown, individual before disappearing.
 She requests Baz's help with finding her.

 Powers and abilities

 Alix Harrower was originally a normal human with no superhuman abilities.
 After bonding with "Smartskin" created by her husband, Alix's body became coated in a virtually indestructible metal shell, though it was implied that her bones and other organs remained mostly unaltered.
-This metal coating originally granted Alex a degree of superhuman strength and near invulnerability to harm, though an assassin attempted to bypass this invulnerability by shooting her in the ear with a diamond tipped arrow and her arm was broken by the super strong Sally Sonic.
+This metal coating grants Alix a degree of superhuman strength and nigh-invulnerability.
 In her appearances after Seven Soldiers, Alix also seems to have developed the power of flight.